 In other words, the two parties indulge in their own distinctive styles of apocalyptic rhetoric to stave off what for them would be the ultimate apocalypse—the collapse of the neoliberal order itself.
 There are good reasons to support the Democrats’ less harmful version of the neoliberal paradigm as a harm-reduction measure, and yet neither party deserves anyone’s positive support.
 Both sides insist that every election is an apocalyptic confrontation when in reality, on the scale of the genuinely apocalyptic problems we face (systemic racism, economic inequality, unaccountable corporate power, climate change, a global pandemic), the difference between the two parties amounts to a rounding error.
 Apocalyptic rhetoric supplies a meaning and urgency to American politics that is objectively absent, inspiring a loyalty that is always necessarily betrayed.

-THE TRUMP putsch opened a new chapter in American politics, by calling into question the tenability of the neoliberal apocalyptic bait-and-switch.
+The Trump putsch opened a new chapter in American politics, by calling into question the tenability of the neoliberal apocalyptic bait-and-switch.
 The dynamic of firing up the base with crazy lies could presumably have continued indefinitely—especially given that conspiracy theories tend to encourage passivity rather than activism.
 Among Republicans, however, the easy division of labor between cynical political operators and manipulated rubes began to break down in the Obama years, as the Tea Party movement led some of the most dedicated fans of conservative agitprop (who, in defiance of pundits’ stereotype of Trump supporters as “white working class” country bumpkins, tend to be professionals, small business owners, and otherwise privileged) to seek office themselves.
 That trend culminated in Trump, who is at once the most powerful Republican officeholder and the most avid consumer of its conspiratorial Kool-Aid.

 This dangerous short-circuit laid mostly dormant until the fateful day when Trump lost the election—which from his perspective was clearly an apocalyptic event.
 Rather than face the reckoning that his loss would force upon him on the legal and financial level, much less the personal failure that it represented, Trump chose instead to act decisively to stave off the apocalypse and call upon others to help him do so.
 This call to action, which finally calls the political class’s bluff on its apocalyptic lies, is what is truly unprecedented about the insurrection.